 - 4 -ounce can of chopped green chilies

 - 1 teaspoon pepper

 Brown the ground beef with the onions and drain the grease.
 Get the slow cooker out and start adding the browned ground beef, onions, and the remaining ingredients.
 Cook on low 6-8 hours.

-Please store some dried beans, they are inexpensive and you can cook them outside with charcoal and a Dutch oven or a Sun Oven if you have a lot of sunshine where you live.
+Please store some dried beans, they are inexpensive and you can cook them outside with charcoal and a Dutch oven or a Sun Oven, if you have a lot of sunshine where you live.
 Thanks again for being prepared for the unexpected.
-May God bless you and your family for being prepared.
+May God Bless their world, Linda